Difference Between a Food Chain, Food Web, and Energy Pyramid

 - Take regular exercise

 Eating a healthy diet and exercising regularly should make you feel better and more energized.
-However, there's so much conflicting advice in the media that it's sometimes difficult to know which nutritional information to follow.
-If you're struggling to maintain a healthy weight, then you should seek appropriate advice from a qualified medical practitioner or nutritionist.
+If you are struggling to maintain a healthy weight, you should seek appropriate advice from a qualified medical practitioner or nutritionist.